inversion-api/inversion-engine/README.md

 Configuration and API bootstrapping takes place in the following stages:

-1. Snooze servlet wiring - All 'snooze.' bean propertie are set on the Snooze servlet.
+1. Inversion servlet wiring - All 'snooze.' bean propertie are set on the Inversion servlet.
 This is useful for things like setting 'debug' or chaing the runtime 'profile'.
 1. Initial loading - This stage loads/merges all of the user supplied config files according to the above algorithm
 1. Api and Db instantiation - All Api and Db instances from the user supplied config are instantiated and wired up.
 This is a minimum initial wiring.
 1. Db reflection - 'db.bootstrapApi(api)' is called for each Db configed by the user.
 The Db instance reflectively inspects its data source and creates a Table,Column,Index